 That’s what’s wrong with “the alcohol industry.”

-As stated above, Dr. William DeJong is Professor at Boston U. He is former director of the U.S. Department of Education’s Center for Alcohol and Other Drug Abuse and Violence Prevention.
+- Dr. William DeJong is former head of the U.S. Department of Education’s Center for Alcohol and Other Drug Abuse and Violence Prevention.
 His work is published widely.